-1.3.1 - Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability into the Curriculum

-GAT curriculum effectively integrates cross-cutting issues relevant to gender, environment and sustainability, human values, and professional ethics and leads to a strong value-based holistic development of students.
+1.3.1 - Institution integrates cross-cutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability, and Human Values into the curriculum relevant to gender, environment and sustainability, human values, and professional ethics and leads to a strong value-based holistic development of students.
 Various activities are organized throughout the year as part of the curriculum that helps in this endeavor.